Low Dose Naltrexone for Multiple Sclerosis

 horizontal rule

 Naltrexone is an FDA-approved drug.
 LDN is an off-label use of naltrexone in a low dosage.
 It does requires a prescription from a doctor.
-See Resources for help finding a prescriber or pharmacy, or info on LDN for other autoimmune disorders, cancer or HIV.
+See Resources for help finding a prescriber or pharmacy, and info on LDN for other autoimmune disorders, cancer or HIV.

 horizontal rule